 The Liene Amber M100 feels very well-built.
 Both the sheet roller panel and the cartridge panel are thin plastic, but they still feel sturdy and have good hinges.
 The input tray is stored on top of the printer when not in use, and it stays in place with very strong magnets, so you don't have to worry about losing it.
 When you're ready to print, you insert the tray in the space just below the sheet rollers, where it acts as both the input tray and the output tray.
 Also, the latch mechanism to release the cartridge feels solid.
 It's easy to pull the cartridge in and out of its slot.
 However, you need to be careful when handling it to make sure you don't accidentally rip the exposed ink ribbon at the center of the cartridge; otherwise, your cartridge won't work anymore.

 The Liene Amber M100 doesn't have a large footprint, but you need to leave 4" of free space behind it so that the photo can move in and out while printing.
 This also leaves space for air to come out of the vent at the back.
 The measurements above don't include the clearance space.
+If you want a more compact portable photo printer, check out the Fujifilm instax mini Link 2.

 The Liene Amber M100 doesn't need the same maintenance traditional inkjets need.
 Since it doesn't use loose ink, you don't need to worry about clogged printheads.
 Like the Canon SELPHY Square QX10, it heats dye transfer films, which transfers each color to the photo paper and creates your image.
 Each roll has enough film for 40 photos (though the starter cartridge it comes with only has enough for 20 photos), so you need to replace it regardless of how much color each photo uses.
 The input tray can only hold 20 sheets, so you need to refill it often if you plan to print in bulk.
 The sheet rollers are very easy to access by pulling down the front panel, and the cartridge is also easy to access by pulling down the panel and lifting up the yellow latch.
 It's easy to remove and install the cartridge, but you need to be careful not to accidentally tear the exposed film in the middle.